foz/foz.github.com/debian-notes.md

 	[ http://lists.debian.org/debian-amd64/2005/10/msg00043.html ]

-# When booting from CF, a loop occurs that hangs the system
+### When booting from Compact Flash card, a loop can occur that hangs the system

 	This bug is still not solved.
 Adding the following "magic" line in persistant.rules solves the problem for me:

 	BUS=="ide", SYSFS{block/removable}=="1", DRIVER!="ide-cdrom", \
 	  GOTO="no_volume_id"

 	debian/unstable, i386, udev 0.087-1, linux-image-2.6.15-1-686 2.6.15-8

-# Apache-related commands
+### Apache2-related commands

 	a2ensite
 		Will create the correct symlinks in sites-enabled to allow the